 Okajima emphasizes that they were able to win thanks to the support of fans in Tohoku.

-"When you enter the second half of the season in a high position, the stadium is always full for every game.
-It was a first for me as I was in my second year at the time.
-I think we were able to win thanks to the support of everyone who always fills the stadium and cheers us on."
+"When we entered the second half of the season in the top ranks, the stadium was packed for every single game.
+It was a first-time experience for me, being only in my second year at the time.
+I believe our victory was only possible because of the support of everyone who always filled the stadium to cheer us on."

-On November 24th, exactly three weeks after becoming number one in Japan, a victory parade was held in Sendai city.
-214,000 fans gathered along the approximately 1.5km road.
-Rather than congratulations, the crowd of fans expressed their gratitude.
+Exactly three weeks after becoming the best in Japan, on November 24th, a victory parade was held in Sendai.
+214,000 fans gathered along the approximately 1.5km route.
+However, instead of congratulations, the fans offered words of "gratitude."

 What prompted you to decide to become a team ambassador?

-Ginji, who still frequently travels to various parts of Tohoku, also narrowed his eyes, saying, "I stay at inns, buy souvenirs, and eat delicious food, especially since I retired, and I'm happy to be able to say, 'Thank you for coming.'"
-And he revealed that his appointment as a club ambassador was also determined by the voices of Tohoku fans.
+Ginji, who still frequently visits various parts of Tohoku, smiled and said, "I stay at inns, buy souvenirs, and eat delicious food.
+I've been going there more often since I retired, and it makes me happy when people say, 'Thank you for coming.'"
+He also revealed that the voices of Tohoku fans were the deciding factor in his appointment as a team ambassador.

-"I had a period of about a month to think about whether to retire or continue baseball, and during that period, I was traveling around the disaster area and meeting and talking with various people.
-Among them, I was often told, 'Gin-chan, stay in Sendai after all, don't leave.'
-That's why I decided to stay in Sendai.
-I would like to continue to be close to Tohoku in the future."
+"I had about a month to think about whether to retire or continue playing baseball.
+During that time, I traveled around the disaster-stricken areas and met and talked with many people.
+Many of them told me, 'Gin-chan, please stay in Sendai.
+Don't leave.'
+That's one of the reasons I decided to stay in Sendai.
+I want to continue to stand by Tohoku in the future."

-Mr. Okajima, who retired at the end of last season, will also contribute to Tohoku with his "two-legged straw".
+Okajima, who retired at the end of last season, will also contribute to Tohoku by juggling two roles.

 "Originally, I wanted to go to graduate school.
-Still, the team adjusted the content of my work so that I could balance my studies, so I decided to become an ambassador for Tohoku.
+However, the team adjusted my work schedule so that I could balance it with my studies, so I decided to accept the ambassadorship because I really wanted to contribute to the Tohoku region."

 ◇ ◇ ◇